Tell us about your case, and we will tell you how we can help!

 Fighting to Protect Your Right to Custody

 Child custody is often one of the most heated issues when it comes to divorce and family law disputes.
-This is due to the fact that it impacts the relationship between a parent and their child.
-While some parents are able to come to their own child custody agreements, others end up in what can turn into harsh courtroom battles.
-Whichever type of situation you are in, you need strong and knowledgeable legal counsel by your side to help you protect both your rights as a parent and the well-being of your children.
+This is because it impacts the relationship between a parent and their child.
+While some parents can come to their own child custody agreements, others end up in what can turn into harsh courtroom battles.
+Whichever type of situation you are in, you need a strong and knowledgeable legal counsel by your side to help you protect both your rights as a parent and the well-being of your children.

 Call the experienced Fresno child custody attorneys at Arnold Law Group, APC.
 We can be reached at (559) 900-1263 or right here online.